Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 Aside from the high levels of vitamin C and E, both natural antioxidants, kiwifruit is also rich in polyphenols that have immunostimulatory activity.
 These polyphenols have been proven to prompt an immune system response.

 Collagen is the most abundant protein in our bodies and the building block that maintains the skin, muscles, bones and tendons.
-Research shows that it breaks down as we age and is dependent on vitamin C, which we know is plentiful in kiwi fruit.
+Research has shown that it breaks down as we age and is dependent on vitamin C, which we know is plentiful in kiwi fruit.

 Kiwi is also a good source of a carotenoid and antioxidant called lutein.
 Lutein is incredibly beneficial to skin health by protecting us from UV light, marking yet another kiwi nutrition benefit.

 Kiwifruit and other fruits high in vitamin C have been used successfully to treat a number of respiratory illnesses.
-Two studies have shown beneficial reactions in both adults and children suffering from asthma and other respiratory illnesses and infections after adding kiwifruit to their diets.
+Two studies showed beneficial reactions in both adults and children suffering from asthma and other respiratory illnesses and infections after adding kiwifruit to their diets.

 Both studies concluded that the fruit was able to enhance the vitamin C concentration.
 This was able to reduce the symptoms of the patients, including decreasing wheezing, head congestion and duration of sore throat.

-Kiwifruit has 171 milligrams of lutein in one large fruit.
-That is substantially higher than almost any other fruit.
+Kiwifruit has substantially more lutein than almost any other fruit.

 Along with lutein, kiwi fruit has a great supply of another carotenoid, vitamin A. Vitamin A has proved to be beneficial for optimum eye health.

-Kiwi has shown promise as a treatment of bowel and digestive disorders.
+Kiwi has shown promise as a treatment for bowel and digestive disorders.
 A number of studies have shown kiwi helps reduce complications related to irritable bowel syndrome as well as inflammatory bowel disease.

 The findings of the studies suggest that adding kiwi to patients’ diets introduces antioxidants and fiber.
 These are able to produce anti-inflammatory results, as well as overall improvements in bowel function.